Guardians vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Hyun-Jin Ryu will get the start for the Blue Jays, his second of the season.
+- Yusei Kikuchi (9-3) will take the mound for the Blue Jays, his 23rd start of the season.

 |Opponent